 This ensures that you see the best that the Four Corners, as it is known – where Namiba, Angola, Botswana and Zimbabwe come together – has to offer, with the immensely rich birdlife of the Caprivi and its many rivers.
 You finish on a high with an opportunity to see Chobe’s legendary elephant population , followed by Victoria Falls, Africa’s biggest and most spectacular waterfall.

 On arrival, collect your hire vehicle and drive around an hour to your accommodation in the city.
 The rest of the day is free to relax or explore the interesting city of Windhoek.

-Continue north to Onguma Private Reserve (395 kilometres / 5 hours) at the eastern end of Etosha National Park.
-In the afternoon you can do a self-drive excursion into Etosha National Park, or select an optional guided walk or game drive in Onguma Private Reserve.
+Continue north to Onguma Private Reserve at the eastern end of Etosha National Park.
+In the afternoon (and the following day) you can do a self-drive excursion into the park or select an optional guided walk or vehicle safari in Onguma Private Reserve.

 Set off early this morning for the long drive (mainly on good tarmac roads) to Rundu in the Okavango (575 kilometres / 7-8 hours).
 Depending on your arrival time, take an optional boat cruise on the Kavango River.

 Day8: Excursion to Mahango Game Reserve & Popa Falls

 Today, enjoy a self-drive excursion into Mahango Game Reserve for an opportunity to see elephant, buffalo, red lechwe, sable, roan antelope, bushbuck, kudu, reedbuck, impala, wildebeest, tsessebe and sitatunga, plus more than 400 species of birds.
 Afternoon visit to Popa Falls.